Cross Tower Church

 The pastor personally reaches out to them and invites them to these classes.
 They’ve noticed that when invited personally, people are eager to say yes and commit to a deeper engagement.

-Case Study: Oaks Church
+The Oaks Church